Jsanchez759/Data-Related-Projects/README.md

 ## Project 3: Sunflower Classification with Convolutional Neural Networks

-This Machine Learning project focuses on the detection and classification of diseases in plant leaves using advanced image analysis techniques and Convolutional Neural Networks (CNNs) implemented in TensorFlow.
-The goal is to develop a system capable of identifying whether a plant leaf is healthy or shows signs of disease, which can be crucial for crop health and agriculture.
+This Machine Learning project focuses on classification of types of Sunflower using advanced image analysis techniques and Convolutional Neural Networks (CNNs) implemented in TensorFlow.
+This is a complete project that start with data preparation, model testing and developing and finally the developing a Flask API to consume the model

 **Project Steps:**